guelowrd/superfluid-mini-ui/README.md

 ![address valid screen](./public/app-screenshot-2.1.png "app address valid screen")

-The user can then use SuperFluid Widget to setup the payment stream by connecting their wallet, wrapping ERC20 to SuperTokens, and activate the stream.
+The user can then use SuperFluid Widget to setup the payment stream by connecting their wallet, wrapping ERC20 tokens to Super Tokens, and activate the stream.

 ![superfluid widget screen](./public/app-screenshot-3.png "app superfluid widget screen")